hveerten/code_fluid_dynamics_book/README.md

 # Introduction to Fluid Dynamics in Physics and Astrophysics
 ## H.J. van Eerten (2024, CRC Press, Taylor & Francis Group)

-This repository includes code and scripts for to accompany the textbook.
+This repository includes code and scripts to accompany the textbook [Introduction to Fluid Dynamics in Physics and Astrophysics](https://www.taylorfrancis.com/books/mono/10.1201/9781003095088/introduction-fluid-dynamics-physics-astrophysics-hendrik-jan-van-eerten).
 Currently the following content is included:

 ### Errata